SaadAlotaibi990/medium-blog/README.md

 pip install -r requirements.txt
 ```

+## Data Source
 You will need to download Stack Overflow Developer Survey 2017 and put in dataset folders.
 You can find the data to download [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017).

-## Project Motivation
+## Project Motivation and Questions need to be answered:

-This is a Udacity Nanodegree project.
-I picked Stackoverflow Developer Survey Dataset:

 1. Which countries are surveyed the least?
 2. What are the most popular programming languages?
 3. How are job satisfaction ratings in each country?